 When I read Sarah's article from Autostraddle about canning and how Apple Butter was the perfect starter recipe for any canning novice, I saw the clouds part and off I went to get my supplies.
 Her article gives wonderful tips on canning methods and how to keep your food safe and I was no longer afraid to give it a try.

 Once Trent smelled the apple butter cooking, he asked me to marry him all over again.

-I was so amazed at how easy this whole process was that I wish I would have started canning sooner!
-If you are struggling for last minute gifts, and only have a day or two – this is a must try!
+Amazed at how easy this whole process was, I wish I would have started canning sooner!
+If you are struggling for last minute gifts, and only have a day or two - this is a must try!

 Let's start with the Recipe:

 Easy Homemade Apple Butter

 - 1 TBSP cinnamoon

 - Pinch of salt